sdxqw/PlayerInfo/README.md

 ## Contributing

 Want to help improve PlayerInfo?
-You contribute to the project.
+You contribute to the project by doing:

 * Give to me 20B!
 * Improve the code!